nunchuk-io/nunchuk-journal/keys-are-not-enough.md

 <h2>Solution: Descriptor Language</h2>

 Perhaps realizing the urgency of this problem, Core developer Pieter Wuille set out to solve it.
 Pieter realized what we ultimately lacked was a higher-level language to tame this monstrous complexity.
-His solution, the [Output Descriptor language](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md) (descriptor for short) , elegantly solves this problem.
+His solution, the [Output Descriptor language](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md) (descriptor for short), elegantly solves this problem.

-The purpose of the descriptor language is to express how keys are derived and how precisely they are used in creating  addresses.
+The purpose of the descriptor language is to express precisely how keys are derived and how they are used in creating  addresses.

-With descriptors, the user only needs to back up 2 things for their wallet: the master keys (or BIP39 seeds), and the descriptors.
+With descriptors, the user only needs to back up 2 things for their wallet: the master keys (or [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) seeds), and the descriptors.
 There would no longer be any ambiguity, either in knowing which addresses on the blockchain belong to you, or how to recover the wallet using third-party tools.

 The days of "not your keys, not your coins" are over.
 Perhaps it is more fitting now to say: